TomaszZiola/java-build-automaton/README.md

   - localPath: Absolute path on your machine where the repo exists.
 The app will run commands in this directory.
 - Ensure that directory is a valid git working copy of the specified repository and that you have the appropriate access.

+Database:
+- Uses in-memory H2 by default; data (including seeded project and build history) resets on restart.
+- H2 console is enabled at `/h2-console` (username `sa`, empty password).

 Important:
 - The build process uses the system `gradle` command (not the wrapper).
 Make sure Gradle is installed and on your PATH.
-Alternatively, modify `BuildService` to use `./gradlew` in your repo.
+Alternatively, modify `BuildExecutor` to use `./gradlew` in your repo.
 - No webhook secret validation is implemented yet; see Security notes below.

 ---